jitterbytes/Arduino_nano/01_GPIO/README.md

 # 1_GPIO
-Let's begin then Led is connected at D2 pin of the Arduino Nano Board.
+Let's begin then, Led is connected at D2 pin of the Arduino Nano Board.
 Normally when can use `digitalWrite()` to turn ON | OFF.

-Lets do it in Register Level instead of using the Arduino Libraries we will try & create our own Look into the pinout diagram of the Nano D2 is mapped to PD2 (which is Port D of the Atmega328p) so we need to toggle the PD2 pin.
+But I want to do it in Register Level instead of using the Arduino Libraries we will try & create our own _my functions version_ for the Nano.
+For this we need to look into the pinout diagram of the Nano
+D2 is mapped to PD2 (which is Port D of the Atmega328p)
+**our job is to toggle PD2 which is a bit of the Port D Register**.

-Now how to access it ??
+### Now how to access it ??

 For GPIO Control, three main registers matter in AVR DDRx -> Data Direction Register (sets pin as input/output)